 Some schools may accept applications from high-quality graduates with fewer than three years’ experience on to the salaried programme, especially in maths, physics, chemistry, languages and computing.
 You can check with individual training providers about this before applying.

-The UCAS Teacher Training form asks you to provide two referees, without which your application cannot progress.
+The DfE Apply form asks you to provide two referees, without which your application cannot progress.
 You will need to choose one principal referee and one secondary referee – normally one of the referees will produce an academic reference and the other a professional reference.

 Further advice on references can be found at the Get into Teaching website.